HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/deployment/uninstallation.md

 # Uninstallation

 People Service is bundled as a dependency in HCL Digital Experience (DX) Helm chart.
-To uninstall you must set `peopleservice.enabled` property in the Helm chart `values.yaml`.
+To uninstall you must set `peopleservice.enabled` property to `false` in the Helm chart `values.yaml`.

 ```yaml
 peopleservice: